spence914/LightBnB/LightBnB_WebApp-master/README.md

 * `routes` contains the router files which are responsible for any HTTP requests to `/users/something` or `/api/something`.
 * `styles` contains all of the sass files.
 * `server.js` is the entry point to the application.
 This connects the routes to the database.
+* `migrations` defines the schema for the database used.
+  * `01_schema.js` defines schema for the database used in the app, all actual functionality on the app comes from the tables defined here.
+  * `02_schema.js` defines schema for the the two optional tables 'rates' and 'guest_reviews'.
+These tables are not actually used at any point but allow for further functionality to be added in the future.
+* `seeds` contains all seed data for our database
+  * `01_seeds.js` conatains data for first three sample users.
+  * `02_seeds.js` conatains data for all other users, properties, reservations, and property reviews.